Immune Support In Uncertain Times

 By Brad Harter

-Brad Harter taught at Hocking College in Athens, GA for many years.
+Brad Harter taught at Hocking College in Athens, OH for many years.
 An avid outdoorsman, equestrian, and competitor in field trials for hunting dogs, Mr. Harter learned about our products when we were marketing to canines and equines.
 APF (Advanced Protection Formula) is one of three formulas developed for our animal division.
 Mr. Harter used APF until we recently introduced Adapta-Fuel to our newly created human division.

 There is little doubt that the Corona virus is playing havoc with our country and much of the world.
 We are learning about vaccines being developed and that current drugs already on the market may possibly show some promise for treatment.
 There is even hope that plasma treatments containing antibodies from people who have recovered from this virus may serve as a possible cure for those impacted by the virus.
 All of these possible prevention’s and cures are wonderful news that gives everyone hope that we might get through this pandemic.